platipusica/SambaShares/README.md

   .										|
   .										|
 	valid users = @group3 @group4						\/
-#WARNING GENERATED FILE								<-- this is a file Footer
+#WARNING GENERATED FILE								<-- this is a file Footer, rarely changing

 ```